e-function-jp/notion-mcp-server-ef/README.md

 - **🔎 Search Functionality** - Search Notion pages and databases by title
 - **💬 Comments Management** - Get, create, and reply to comments on pages and discussions
 - **👥 User Management** - Retrieve workspace users and user information
+- **📄 Markdown Support** - Write Markdown content that converts to Notion blocks, and read Notion content as Markdown

 ## 📚 Documentation